21 Denver Tips That Will Save You From Altitude Sickness, Bad Decisions, and Tourist Traps

 12. The Brewery Scene Is Ridiculous

-Denver has 70+ breweries in the city limits.
+Denver has 70+ breweries inside the city limits.
 You can't walk five blocks in RiNo without passing one.

 Great Divide — The OG.
 Their Yeti Imperial Stout is a Denver icon.